 The subjects that we offer the students is determined by their preferences and so can differ for year groups.

-In addition to studying English, Geography/History, Mathematics and Science students are afforded the opportunity to select three additional subjects from a range of subjects: Art, Business Studies, Childcare, Dance, Design and Technology, Drama, French (compulsory for most), Hospitality and Catering, Information Technology, Media, Music, Physical Education, Religious Education, Textiles, Triple Science,
+In addition to studying English, Geography/History, Mathematics and Science students are afforded the opportunity to select three additional subjects from a range of subjects: Art, Business Studies, Childcare, Dance, Design and Technology, Drama, French (compulsory for most students), Hospitality and Catering, Information Technology, Media, Music, Physical Education, Religious Education, Textiles and Triple Science,

-All students will follow lessons of Physical Education and Spiritual, Moral, Social and Cultural (SMSC).
+All students will follow lessons of Physical Education and Ethics and Values.
 Further details on Key Stage 4 course and syllabus are provided to the students and parents/carers at the appropriate times throughout their educational journey.

 There are students for whom the above is not appropriate and for this group of children we look at alternative pathways, this is decided on an individual basis.
 (Example Construction, Child Care) and this differs from year to year depending on the context and needs of the year group/students.